tgm-team/tgm/docs/tutorials/time_delta_tutorial.md

 print(dg_data.edge_feats) # torch.tensor([[[100, 200, 400]])
 ```

-**Note**: Discretization is only defined for non-ordered graphs.
-Attempting to discretize an ordered `DGData` is undefined and will raise `InvalidDiscretizationError`.
+**Note**: Discretization is only defined for time-ordered graphs.
+Attempting to discretize an even-ordered `DGData` is undefined and will raise `InvalidDiscretizationError`.

 ## 5. Workflows